Diabetic nephropathy

 As kidney damage gets worse, your blood pressure and cholesterol level rise.
 You may need to take more than one medicine to treat these problems.
 If damage becomes severe, you may need kidney dialysis or a transplant.

-How can you care for yourself when you have diabetic kidney disease?
+How can you care for your kidneys when you have diabetes?

-• If you smoke, quit or cut back as much as you can.
+• Avoid smoking or using other tobacco products.
 If you need help quitting, talk to your doctor about stop-smoking programs and medicines.
 These can increase your chances of quitting for good.

 The content above contains general health information provided by Healthwise, Incorporated, and reviewed by its medical experts.
 This content should not replace the advice of your healthcare provider.
 Not all treatments or services described are offered as services by us.
 For recommended treatments, please consult your healthcare provider.